-- I serve as Director of the Animal Models Core of the Rocky Mountain Regional Center of Excellence for Biodefense and Emerging Infectious Disease, and in the capacity supervise numerous trials to evaluate vaccines and therapeutics to protect against a broad range of pathogens.
+- I serve as Director of the Animal Models Core, and in the capacity supervise numerous trials to evaluate vaccines and therapeutics to protect against a broad range of pathogens.

 For a complete list of publications, please visit: RA Bowen PubMed